open-contracting/european-union-support/output/content/eforms/operations.md

 1. Add a `Person` to `.beneficialOwners`
 1. Set its `.id` to the value of `ancestor::efac:UltimateBeneficialOwner/cbc:ID`.

+**Note:** `ancestor::efac:UltimateBeneficialOwner/cbc:ID` is assumed to be a unique within the scope of the contracting process.

 ## Get the lot for a ProcurementProjectLot

 Get the `Lot` in `tender.lots` whose `.id` is equal to the value of `ancestor::cac:ProcurementProjectLot/cac:ID`.
 If none exists yet, add a `Lot` to `tender.lots` and set its `id` to the value of `ancestor::cac:ProcurementProjectLot/cac:ID`.